 Microsoft Excel has plenty of shortcuts.
 Those shortcuts help us to do work faster and also save time.
 In Excel, while scrolling over a huge dataset, sometimes we need to keep some data visible.
-Freezing is the method of ensuring rows and columns are displayed on the screen at all times, and the Freeze Panes tool helps us to do that in excel.
-The keyboard shortcut to freeze panes in excel will help to save time while working.
-In this article, we will know about some shortcuts to Freeze Panes in Excel.
+Freezing is the method of ensuring rows and columns are displayed on the screen at all times, and the Freeze Panes tool helps us to do that in Excel.
+The keyboard shortcut to freeze panes in Excel will help to save time while working.
+In this article, we will learn about some shortcuts to Freeze Panes in Excel.

-To use the keyboard shortcuts to Freeze Panes in excel we are going to use the dataset below.
-And the dataset includes Product Name in column B, Price in column C, and the product’s percentage of value-added tax in column D (Vat).
+To use the keyboard shortcuts to Freeze Panes in Excel we are going to use the dataset below.
+The dataset includes the Product Name in column B, the Price in column C, and the product’s percentage of value-added tax in column D (VAT).

 1. Shortcut to Freeze Both Rows and Columns in Excel

-- Firstly, select the row or cell or column.
+- Firstly, select the row cell, or column.
 We are going to select row 9 to lock the above rows.

 - To select the row click on row 9 or click on any cell in row 9 and press Shift + Spacebar, to select the whole row.

 - After that, press the keyboard hotkey sequentially Alt + W + F. This will appear in the Freeze Panes option.

 - Now, press F to Freeze Panes.

 - All we need to do is press Alt + W + F + F to freeze the panes.
 As we are showing how this works that’s why we are seeing this in detail.

 - And finally, a gray line will show up directly below the frozen rows.